zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `ENUM_ContentType` {#enum-contenttype}

-`ENUM_ContentType` provides a list of possible file content types, which describe how the file data is encoded in the `FileContent` attribute on the [FileContent](#filecontent) object that is part with the Message.
+`ENUM_ContentType` provides a list of possible file content types, which describe how the file data is encoded in the `FileContent` attribute on the [FileContent](#filecontent) object that is part of the Message.

 | Name | Caption | Description |
 | --- | --- | --- |